Back to Library

 Min's first triadic conference at intermediate was scheduled.
 I'd been curious about her PAT results, so I booked a slot promptly and headed in alone — picturing the parent-teacher meetings I'd known back in Korea.
 It was only when I passed families in the car park on the way in, and then watched the family ahead of me walk up together, that something felt off.

 Then the teacher looked up as I walked in.
 "Oh, just you today?"
-And then he handed me the assessment sheet.
+He handed me the assessment sheet.
 Printed at the top in large letters: Triadic Conferences: Students, Parents, Teacher.
 Three strikes.
 I just quietly thought — ah-oh.

 Anyway, it worked out fine for our family.
 Min chose the swimming pool over the conference (yes, she knew it!), and some conversations are easier without the subject in the room.